kernelshreyak/ai-ml-learning/readme.md

-## AI ML Starter
+## AI ML Learning

-This is a starter repo for working with AI & ML projects with basic set of libraries which are most widely used
+This repo contains notebooks for a variety of AI & ML topics and models

 ### Local setup